th3rOc/myfirst/README.md

 #Bioinformatics Workshop
-The first Bioinformatics workshop for Biomedical student My first repository to store and writer
+The first Bioinformatics workshop for Biomedical stude

 Held from 23 January-27 january 2023